digital-asset/daml/ledger/participant-state/kvutils/tools/codec-benchmark/README.md

 2. compare the performance improvements of two commits using the same dataset so that the outcomes are comparable

+Note that each benchmark will consume the ledger export in its entirety, so it's probably better to limit its size.

 Note that `-p` is a [JMH](https://github.com/openjdk/jmh) option.
 You can see all available options by running: